 Bwindi Impenetrable National Park is home to half of the world’s mountain gorillas.
-Mountain gorillas are an endangered species, with only around 700 remaining in the wild.
+Mountain gorillas are an endangered species, with only around 1065 remaining in the whole world.
 This has improved since Bwindi Impenetrable Forest became a National park, and the Bwindi gorilla population has increased from around 300 to around 480 since 1991.

 Gorilla tracking permits are needed if you wish to see the gorillas and visitor numbers are strictly controlled.
 Visitors are escorted by guides and may have to walk several hours to see one of the habituated mountain gorilla groups.
 Four groups have been habituated to people – three ‘tourist’ groups and a ‘research’ group.
 The region is important for primate research as it is the only place where mountain gorillas and chimpanzees co-exist.